novaprova/novaprova/doc/manual/installing.rst

 First, download a release tarball.

-Novaprova is intended to be built in the usual way that any open source C software is built.
+NovaProva is intended to be built in the usual way that any open source C software is built.
 It has a configure script generated from autoconf, which you run before building.
 To build you need to have g++ and gcc installed.
 You will also need to have the ``valgrind.h`` header file